AntoniouIoannis/myCodingFactoryExamsFinalProject/README.md

 ---

 ## 🎓 Developer Information
-This project was developed by [Your Name or Team Name] as a passion project to celebrate the cultural richness of Greece.
-Contributions and suggestions are highly welcomed to further improve CultureGR and enhance its features.
+## This project was developed by Antoniou Ioannis, aspiring Full Stack Software Developer loving❤️ especialy ❤️.NET / ❤️ASP NET.
+   ## Created with ❤️ FOR GREECE!

 ---